evansiroky/oba_deployer/README.md

 # OneBusAway-RVTD Deployer

-Script(s) to deploy and manage OneBusAway on Amazon EC2 for Rogue Valley Transportation District (RVTD)
+Script(s) to deploy and manage OneBusAway on Amazon EC2

 ## Table of Contents